tutoriel-pandul/bitcoin-educational-content/courses/btc101/en.md

 ![image](assets/en/chapter9/2.webp)

 October 31, 2008 marks the birth of a new financial technology: Bitcoin.
-It is on this date that Satoshi Nakamoto, the anonymous author of Bitcoin, presents his innovation to the world through an email distributed to the cypherpunk mailing list, a community of cryptography enthusiasts passionate about privacy on the internet.
+On this day, Satoshi Nakamoto, the anonymous author of Bitcoin, presented his innovation to the world through an email sent to the mailing list of the cypherpunk, a community of cryptography enthusiasts dedicated to promoting privacy on the internet.
+This email contained a document called "White Paper," which presented the functioning of Bitcoin.

-This email contained a document, called the "White Paper," which presented the functioning of Bitcoin.
-Given the previous failures of digital cash systems, this initiative did not immediately generate enthusiasm.
-Nevertheless, this White Paper eventually became a reference for Bitcoin users and has been the subject of many debates in the Bitcoin ecosystem.
+This initiative did not immediately generate enthusiasm, probably because of the previous failures in the attempts to create a digital cash systems.
+Nevertheless, this White Paper eventually became a reference for Bitcoin users and has been the subject of many debates in the Bitcoin ecosystem through the years.

 ![image](assets/en/chapter9/3.webp)

-On January 3, 2009, Satoshi officially inaugurates the Bitcoin network by creating the first block, also known as the genesis block, which marks the launch of the Bitcoin blockchain.
-This block contains a revealing message about the mission of Bitcoin: "03/jan/2009 Chancellor on brink of second bailout for banks."
+On January 3, 2009, Satoshi officially inaugurated the Bitcoin network by creating the first block, also known as the "genesis block", which marked the launch of the Bitcoin blockchain.
+This block contains a revealing message reflecting the mission of Bitcoin: "03/jan/2009 Chancellor on brink of second bailout for banks."

 ![image](assets/en/chapter9/9.webp)